spirituality-and-premodern-computing/.github/README.md

-# Sprituality and Premodern Computing
+# Spirituality and Premodern Computing

 (Placeholder for Spirituality and Premodern Computing, a proposed session for the 2026 International Congress on Medieval Studies)